kyamagu/matlab-ejdb/README.md

     addpath matlab-ejdb;
     ejdb.make

 If you have a local ejdb package, you can link statically.
+Assuming the package is located at `/path/to/ejdb`:

+    !make -C /path/to/ejdb
     ejdb.make('--libtcejdb_path', '/path/to/ejdb/tcejdb/libtcejdb.a', ...
               '-I/path/to/ejdb/tcejdb');